 - Tags help Skuid understand what topics are popular.

-- Spelling mistakes, typos, and bad grammar will distract readers from the point you’re trying to make.
-Vanilla automatically saves drafts as you type.
+Spelling mistakes, typos, and bad grammar will distract readers from the point you’re trying to make.
+Discourse automatically saves drafts as you type.
 If you’re writing a long post, save it as a draft and come back to it after a few minutes or as long as it takes your brain to forget what you had written.

 Use minimal formatting.